nodejs/node/doc/api/domain.md

 });
 ```

-Note that domains will not interfere with the error handling mechanisms for
+Domains will not interfere with the error handling mechanisms for
-Promises, i.e. no `'error'` event will be emitted for unhandled `Promise`
+Promises.
+In other words, no `'error'` event will be emitted for unhandled
-rejections.
+`Promise` rejections.

 [`Error`]: errors.html#errors_class_error
 [`EventEmitter`]: events.html#events_class_eventemitter